pwa-builder/PWABuilder/docs/builder/faq.md

 Questions are separated by platform.
 If you're looking for a specific answer and don't see it right away, try entering some keywords in the search feature on the sidebar.

 If you have a question that isn't addressed here or elsewhere in the documentation, feel free to open an [issue.](https://github.com/pwa-builder/PWABuilder/issues/new/choose)
+## General

+#### How do I update my store listings?
+Do I have to republish my PWA?

+You don't have to republish to stores when you want to deliver new content to your progressive web app.
+Just update the content that is being served on the web, and those changes will be automatically reflected in the versions installed from app stores.

 ## Windows